 Misdemeanor burglary covers cases in which a person breaks into a coin-operated machine or a passenger vehicle that is not a form of habitation (i.e., a recreational vehicle).

-Contact a Criminal Defense Lawyer to Discuss Your Burglary Charges
+Contact Our Austin Criminal Defense Lawyer to Discuss Your Burglary Charges

 The people of Austin and Georgetown, TX, can count on the Law Offices of Jason Trumpler to provide legal representation in felony and misdemeanor cases.
 Mr. Trumpler has worked on more than 100 jury trials, and he is a deft litigator and negotiator.